mobidic/MPA/README.md

 #### In a VCF format

-VCF is annotated with 3 items : MPA_impact (Clinvar_pathogenicity, splice_impact, stop and frameshift_impact), MPA_ranking (1 to 7) and MPA_score (from 0 to 10).
+VCF is annotated with multiples items : MPA_impact (Clinvar_pathogenicity, splice_impact, stop and frameshift_impact), MPA_ranking (1 to 7), MPA_final_score (from 0 to 10) and details for the scoring as MPA_available (from 0 to 10 missense tools which annotate), MPA_deleterious (number of missense tools that annotate pathogenic), MPA_ajusted (normalize missense score from 0 to 10).

 #### Example for a TSV format

 ##### Column 1 - 2: Rank from 1 to 7 and score

-- 1 - 10db : Pathogenic variants reported on ClinVar
+- 1 - 10 with Clinvar_pathogenicity : Pathogenic variants reported on ClinVar
-- 2 - 10sfs : Premature Truncation Codon : nonsense or frameshift
+- 2 - 10 with stop or frameshift_impact : Premature Truncation Codon : nonsense or frameshift
-- 3,4,5 - 10spADA, 10spRF, 10sp : Affecting splice variants predictions ranked by algorithm performance robustness
+- 3,4,5 - 10 with splicing_impact (ADA, RF, Spidex) : Affecting splice variants predictions ranked by algorithm performance robustness
+- 6 - with splicing_impact (indel) - Indel in splicing regions (as there is no splicing predictions for this case)
-- 6 - 10 to 0 : Missense variants scores
+- 7 - 10 to 0 : Missense variants scores
-- 7 - U : Exonic variants with not clearly annotated ORFs
+- 8 - U : Exonic variants with not clearly annotated ORFs

 ##### Column 3 : Gene Name